Sealmex/teleport/README.md

 ### A Simple file sharing program written on [**Rust**](https://rust-lang.org)

 # Todo
-* # Rewrite the entire codebase to use seperate stream instead of one
+* # Rewrite the entire codebase to use seperate streams instead of one
 * Finish it
   * User arguments
   * Listen to different addresses